GearSL/spotware_test_task/solution.md

 ### Requirements:
 - Introduce a new Holiday Schedule entity (`Holiday`) associated with symbols;
 - Modify API for creating, updating, and deleting holidays;
-- Modify existing trading logic to prevent trading on configured holidays;
+- Modify existing admin application logic for API to prevent trading on configured holidays;
+  - Return the symbol intervals considering the weekend;
 - Emit system events when a holiday schedule is modified;
-- Ensure backward compatibility with existing scheduling mechanisms;

 Holiday entity: